arinaldi3/StretchGoalsProject/docs/journals/carlos.md

 ## 8/24

-- Worked on Create Classes.
+- Worked on Create students.
 Got it to connect with the backend
 - Current blocker is creating instructors.
 Having a odd error that we are missing a field but have added it and still is not showing
-- Which was also a blocker we had in the afternoon but we got it to work but were unsuccessful with the other form which should've been identical.(createinstructor and createclass)
+- Which was also a blocker we had in the afternoon but we got it to work but were unsuccessful with the other form which should've been identical.(createinstructor and createstudent)

 ## 8/23